iq-coryp/documentation-testing/pages/guides/creating-an-in-store-order.md

 ## (Optional) Step 10 - Adding Optional Item Properties

-Each {{item}} added to the Order may also have the following optional properties:
+Each {{OrderItem}} added to the Order may also have the following optional properties:

 * `Description` - Description of this Item
 * `Index` - A value used for sorting, if you wish to change the order of the Items on the invoice in RQ.
 If omitted, this value will be automatically generated